JoshOrndorff/recipes/text/storage-maps.md

 The `identity` "hasher" is really not a hasher at all, but merely an [identity function](https://en.wikipedia.org/wiki/Identity_function) that returns the same value it receives.
 This hasher is only an option when the key type in your storage map is _already_ a hash, and is not controllable by the user.
-If you're in doubt whether the user can influence the key just use blake2.
+If you're in doubt whether the user can influence the key, just use blake2.

 ## The Storage Map API